levante-hackathon-2026/levante-hackathon-2026.github.io/schedule.md

   </tbody>
 </table>

-Talks marked with an asterisk (*) are not public sessions; they are open to accepted hackathon participants only.

 #### Week 2: July 13-17, 2026
 All sessions this week are open to accepted hackathon participants only.
-While the schedule is more open and flexible, we expect participants to dedicate about 2.5 hours per day (from 8 to 10:30 am) to developing their projects.
+While the schedule is more open and flexible, we expect participants to dedicate about 2.5 hours per day (from 8 to 10:30 am) to their projects.
 Participants may spend additional time on their projects as desired, but this is not required.

 <table class="schedule-table">
   <colgroup>